 Use a metal or glass bowl (they’re easier to clean than plastic) and be very careful separating your eggs.

 Finally, use eggs at room temperature.
 You can separate them straight from the fridge (some people feel it’s easier to separate cold eggs) and then let the whites come to room temp before you start.
 You’ve got this.

 Can I substitute other types of fruit for the berries?

 Definitely.
 Fresh sliced peaches or nectarines would work beautifully here.
 To make pavlova with fresh stone fruits, simply toss the sliced fruit with a little lemon juice and a teaspoon or so of sugar to prevent them from turning a dingy shade of brown.

 - 6 large egg whites room temperature

 - 1 1/2 teaspoons vanilla extract

-- For the whipped cream
+For the sweetened whipped cream

 - 2 cups heavy cream

-- 2 tablespoons sugar
+- 2 tablespoons granulated sugar